craineboss/project-ribcage/README.md

 ## Overview

 openribcage is an A2A (Agent2Agent) protocol client designed to enable avatar-based interfaces for AI agent coordination.
-It serves as the backend communication layer for avatar management interfaces, providing standardized agent discovery, communication, and orchestration capabilities.
+It serves as the backend communication layer for avatar agency management interfaces, providing standardized agent discovery, communication, and orchestration capabilities.

 ## The Vision

 Transform complex multi-agent coordination from technical complexity into natural conversation with AI agents through avatar interfaces.
-Instead of managing disparate AI frameworks through different technical interfaces, coordinate with unified digital colleagues via the A2A protocol standard.
+Instead of managing disparate AI frameworks through different technical interfaces, coordinate agents via the A2A protocol standard.

 ## Key Features